Gilmoreosaurus: Limbs and limb girdles

 The pectoral area is represented by both scapulae and coracoids from several specimens as well.
-In general, the coracoid has a oval-shaped form with a prominent coracoid foramen through which the supracoracoid nerve passes and the glenoid is D-shaped.
+In general, the coracoid has an oval-shaped form with a prominent coracoid foramen through which the supracoracoid nerve passes and the glenoid is D-shaped.
 The bottom articulation is shortened and triangular, as well as directed to the bottom area rather than hooked from the rear to the bottom in a lateral as in many other hadrosauroids and not hadrosaurids.
 The scapula is very straight in a top view with its inner surface being flattened throughout most of the length.
 The scapular blade is not particularly elongated and is somewhat rounded at its end which seems to be a common trait in hadrosauroids except for Bactrosaurus.
 The proximal constriction, the area of the scapula lying between the proximal region and the distal blade, is very narrow; its breadth is about half the width of the proximal region.
 The putative acromion process is slightly tilted forwards.
 The deltoid ridge—a ridge-like structure on the humerus where the deltoid muscle is attached—is well developed and extends from the acromion process to the bottom edge of the scapular blade.
 The coracoid facet is concave and subrectangular shape.
 The glenoid is concave and more elongated than its width.
 The humerus is a relatively stocky and robust bone.
 Its main articular head is expanded from the inner side to the lateral one and proximally offset relative to its proximolateral corner.
 The deltopectoral crest—where the deltoid muscle was attached to the upper front of the humerus—is developed to the lower side from the upper half of the humerus, and its bottom extension has a total width diameter of the humeral shaft ratio of 1.67.
 The lateral border of the deltopectoral crest is very thick towards the bottom border.
 However, as a whole, this crest is relatively shortened in length.
 In cross-section, the humeral shaft is elliptical in shape and gently flattened to the lateral surface.
 A large tuberosity can be observed on the posterior surface of the humerus—about 1/3 the distance from the upper end.
 The lower end of the humerus is expanded to the lateral side forming the ulnar and radial condyles.
 The ulnar condyle is more wider and expanded than the radial one and these two condyles are separated by a shallow depression on the anterior and posterior surfaces of the lower end of the humerus.
 The radius is subcylindrical in shape with expanded upper and lower ends.
 The articulation surfaces of this bone with those of the ulna in AMNH FARB 30729 match perfectly, indicating that they represent the same individual.
 Both bottom and top surfaces in the radius are triangular and shape but the former is more flattened.
 The lower end is more expanded than the upper one and is also triangular in cross-section.
 Additionally, the articular lower surface of the radius is triangular and has striations.
 The ulna is shortened compared to other hadrosauroids.
 It is expanded at its upper and lower ends and the dorsal surface of the upper third shows a shallow depression that likely served as the attachment site for the upper end of the radius.
 The inner surface is very concave in shape.
 The middle and lower regions of the shaft change from wider to more expanded near the lower end of the ulna.
 The latter is nearly equal in thickness as the upper end.
 The lower fifth of the ulna has a flattened articular surface for the radius that faces from the inner to the top facets and shows elongated striations.